MacBook Air (M2, 2022) vs MacBook Air (M1, 2020): which is best for you?

 The good news is that the MacBook Air (M2, 2022) comes with a big redesign.
 It’s no longer a wedge shape, with a thicker back that tapers into a thin front.
 Instead, it now has a more square design that takes elements of the MacBook Pro and iPhone redesigns.

 We also get four color options: Space Gray, Silver, Starlight, and Midnight Blue.
-Apple also claims that the MacBook Air 2022 has 20% less body than the previous MacBook Air, measuring in at 11mm thick and weighing just 2.7 pounds.
+Apple also claims that the MacBook Air 2022 has a 20% smaller footprint than the previous MacBook Air, measuring in at 11mm thick and weighing just 2.7 pounds.

 So, it feels much easier to carry around.
 The bezels around the screen have been slimmed down, and not only does it make the new MacBook Air feel a lot more modern than the old model, but it means the screen is now larger, at 13.6-inches, compared to the 13.3-inch screen of the previous model.
 The resolution has also been upped from 2,560 x 1,600 to 2,560 x 1,664.
 This means the larger screen doesn't lose sharpness, though the older MacBook Air has a slightly higher pixel density.